Norwich 12

 Norwich 12 was an initiative by the Norwich Heritage Economic and Regeneration Trust (HERT) to develop 12 of Norwich's most iconic buildings into an integrated family of heritage attractions to act as an international showcase of English urban and cultural development over the last 1,000 years.

-Norwich HERT initially secured £1 million from HM Treasury's Invest to Save Budget to run the pioneering heritage concept.
+Norwich HERT initially secured £1 million from HM Treasury's 'Invest to Save' budget to run the program.

 The 12 buildings are a collection of architectural styles that span across the Norman, medieval, Georgian, Victorian, and modern eras.

-The concept of the "Norwich 12" was launched in the summer of 2008.
+The program was launched in the summer of 2008.

 The Norwich 12 Buildings

 Norwich Castle (1067–1075)

 Norwich Castle is a Norman building, originally built as a royal palace for William the Conqueror at a time when most buildings were small, wooden structures.
 The huge stone keep was a symbol of the king's power.

 The castle mound (motte) is the largest in the country, and from the 14th to the 19th century, the keep was used as a county gaol.

 The castle was converted into a museum in 1894.